The 3 Best Tradeline Companies

 However, because accounts can remain on your credit report even after they're closed, there's a chance the tradeline could still show up on your report for years after your tradeline rental agreement has ended.

-Remember that buying tradelines should be a temporary fix for your credit score — not a long-term solution.
+Remember that buying tradelines should be a temporary fix for your credit history — not a long-term solution.

 Cost of Buying Tradelines